vmware-tanzu/velero/docs/restic.md

     kubectl -n foo annotate pod/sample backup.ark.heptio.com/backup-volumes=pvc-volume,emptydir-volume
     ```

-    This annotation can also be provided in the pod template spec if using a deployment, daemonset, etc.
-    to manage your pods.
+    This annotation can also be provided in a pod template spec if you use a controller to manage your pods.

-1. Take an Ark backup as usual:
+1. Take an Ark backup:

     ```bash
     ark backup create NAME OPTIONS...
     ```

-1. When the backup has completed, view information about your pod volume backups:
+1. When the backup completes, view information about the backups:

     ```bash
     kubectl -n heptio-ark get podvolumebackups -l ark.heptio.com/backup-name=YOUR_BACKUP_NAME -o yaml
     ```

-## Restoring
+## Restore

 Restore from your Ark backup as usual: